BOL Champions season 1: Notes

-Reception

-Champions received a polarized response from television critics and gained widespread popularity with audiences.
-Based on 168 reviews collected by IMDb, the show has an average score of 7.6/10.
-Viewership peaked at a near 15 million live viewers on 17 February 2020 (Episode 18) which marked the episode as one of the most-watched television telecasts in Pakistan and Bol Network's highest viewing figures to date.
-Episodes made available on YouTube following the live telecast received over 2 million views in a 24-hour span and were trending on YouTube in Pakistan and India over the course of respective weekly releases.
-Ratings declined subsequently in episodes that followed.
-Critics compared the series to a soap opera commenting that the episodes contain merely 10 minutes of watch-worthy content which is made up into a 90-minute episode.
-The series was also accused of clickbaiting viewers for the majority of the episodes.
-The content shown in teasers and thumbnails is usually flashy and falsely advertised to appear in the coming week and does not actually unfold until a few weeks later.

 Criticism and controversy

 Selection of certain housemates

 The programme attracted criticism in December 2019 for putting several vulnerable people through the auditions.
 Rabail Sheikh, an aspiring model, who had a history of substance abuse and suffered from intermittent explosive disorder, was selected after she attempted to expose a cricketer by threatening to leak a lewd video as leverage.
 There was no psychological test done to screen any participants to determine whether they were fit to enter the house.
 Muhammad Yahya had an arm disability, Muhammad Bilal had a cleft palate and difficulty in speaking, and Daniya Kanwal who suffered from asthma were all selected in auditions as token diversity.